 Front hair was styled into soft curls, a deep side part, or long wave, while the back was arranged in a low bun, cluster of curls, braid, or twisted ropes.
 Many chignons, twists, or braids were arranged up the back of the head and flattened.
 From the front, it was not obvious a woman had long hair.
 Only from the back was it seen that her hair was gathered up.

 Braids were gathered into chignon shapes or circled around the crown in a “Milkmaid” style.

 The Bettie Page Hairstyle

-Bettie Page, pin up icon, wore long, straight wavy hair with medium length straight bangs.
-It was the opposite of how most classy woman would dress their hair which is exactly why it appealed to counter-culture “Beat girls” in the UK and Rebel girls in the USA.
+Bettie Page, a pin up icon, wore long straight wavy hair with medium length straight bangs.
+It was the opposite of how most classy women would dress their hair, which is exactly why it appealed to counter-culture “Beat girls” in the UK and Rebel girls in the USA.
 Rockabilly fans have revived this hairstyle, often combining the Bettie bangs with a pony tail and bandana.

 50s Hairstyles Updos

 For evenings and fancy afternoon events, women with long hair created a classy updo.
 Women with short hair usually didn’t have enough hair to make an updo so they just styled their short hair as nicely as possible.
 Fluffy hairstyles were often smoothed back on the sides and puffed up on top giving the illusion of an updo.
 The following are some of the classic 50s updo hairstyles.